On the theory of Gordan-Noether on homogeneous forms with zero Hessian (Improved version): Quaternary and quinary forms with zero Hessian

 This is the locus of the maximal minors of a generic $2 \times 3$ matrix.

-It is easy to see that any degree three homogenous polynomial $F \in K[u,v,\Delta]$ in Theorem~\ref{canonical_form_in_5_variables_with_zero_hessian} can be transformed into the canonical form $u^2x+ uvy+ v^2z$ by means of a linear transformation of the variables.
-This form is also known as the Macaulay dual of the trivial extension of the algebra $K[u, v]/ (u,v)^3$ by the canonical module. } \end{remark}
+It is easy to see that any degree three homogeneous polynomial $F \in K[x_1,x_2,\Delta]$ in Theorem~\ref{thm45} which properly involves five variables can be transformed into the canonical form $x_1^2\,x_3+ x_1x_2\,x_4+ x_2^2\,x_5$ by means of a linear transformation of the variables.
+This form is also known as the Macaulay dual of the trivial extension of the algebra $K[x_1, x_2]/ (x_1,x_2)^3$ by the canonical module. \end{remark}